Updated January 13, 2023: Construction is anticipated to begin in summer/fall of 2023.

 Project Duration: About 24 months.

-This segment of County Line Road will be reconstructed and widened from two to four through lanes; and includes installing a new traffic signal at the Clarkson Street/County Line Road intersection, providing a mill and overlay for the portion of the road within the City of Littleton located between Phillips Avenue and Broadway as well as adding sidewalks.
-During 2022, the County took steps to finalize the design and advance right-of-way acquisition and prepared a design to relocate a major water line.
+This project will include a new traffic signal at the Clarkson Street / County Line Road intersection, a mill and overlay for the portion of the road within the City of Littleton located between Phillips Avenue and Broadway, as well as adding sidewalks.
+Construction is anticipated to start in the early Summer of 2025.